canonical/jre-rock/jre/README.md

-# Chiselled OpenJDK 21
+# Chiselled OpenJDK 21 runtime

-This directory contains the image recipes of Chiselled OpenJDK 21.
+This directory contains the image recipes of Chiselled OpenJDK 21 runtime.
 These images are smaller in size and, therefore less prone to vulnerabilities.
 Know more about chisel [here](https://github.com/canonical/chisel).

-We currently have Chiselled OpenJDK 21 on Noble.
+We currently have Chiselled OpenJDK 21 runtime on Noble.
 See [rockcraft.yaml](./ubuntu-24.04-headless/rockcraft.yaml).

 ### Building the image(s)